NVIDIA/NVFlare/docs/appendix/converting_from_previous.rst

     - submit_job: submit a prepared job to the system.
 A unique Job ID is returned to the user if the submission is successful.
 The user can use this ID to query the status of the job later.
     - list_jobs: list jobs that are in the system already (flags can be used for filtering)
     - abort_job: abort job if it is already running or dispatched
-    - delete_job: delete job from the system
     - get_job_result: after the job is finished, its result will be stored in the Job Store.
 This command downloads the result to the user’s machine.

 Some commands are modified for the job-centric behavior:

-    - The "abort" command now requires a job ID since there can be multiple jobs running (the command renamed to "abort_job").
+    - The "abort" command now requires a job ID since there can be multiple jobs running (the command has been renamed to "abort_job").
     - The “abort_task” command now requires a job ID since there can now be multiple jobs running at the same time.

 Some commands were also added for high availability to gain more insight into the system: